-During this period the school will start trial implementation of the programme that will last no less than one academic year and will take the actions necessary to address the IB requirements for authorization.
+During this period the school will implement the actions necessary to address the IB requirements for authorization.

-Special attention should be given to the implementation of the professional development plan as early as possible to ensure that teachers will be duly trained in IB-recognized professional development activities, related to their subject areas or roles.
-The schedule needs to be carefully analysed so that the requirements for authorization are met in a timely manner and the implementation is carried out with enhanced knowledge during the candidate phase.
+Special attention should be given to the implementation of the professional development plan as early as possible to ensure that teachers will be duly trained in IB-recognized professional development activities related to their subject areas or roles.
+The schedule needs to be carefully analysed so that the requirements for authorization are met in a timely manner.
+Since teachers need to formulate their course outlines to submit with the Application for authorization: Diploma Programme, they will be better prepared to carry out this task as a result of the workshops.
 It is expected that the requirements related to professional development are completed at the time of the verification visit.

 The school will have the support of the IB through advice-by the relevant IB office and IB approved consultants-and through a mandatory consultation visit to the school.
 The timing of the visit will be established in consultation with the relevant IB office or IB consultant.
-As a result of the visit, a report will be sent to the school with recommendations on the implementation of the programme.
+As a result of the visit, a report will be sent to the school with recommendations on the future implementation of the programme.